grindelwaldus/Cisco-TCAM-usage-calculator/README.md

 ## Usage

 Put your ACL contents in file named x.txt residing in the same directory with the script (just contents without the ACL name).
 Run the script.
+Note ACL should already be in NX-OS format.
+If your ACL is in IOS format, convert it first using this: https://github.com/grindelwaldus/Cisco-IOS-to-NXOS-ACL-converter